Musubi-ai/Musubi/README.md

 from musubi import Pipeline

 pipeline_kwargs = {
-    "dir": dir, # Name of directorys to store links and text contents "name": name, # Name of saved file
+    "dir": dir, # Name of directory to store links and text contents "name": name, # Name of saved file
-    "class_": class_,  # The type of data in the website.
+    "class_": class_,  # The type of data on the website.
     "prefix": prefix, # Main prefix of website.
-    "suffix": suffix, # The url Musubi crawling will be formulaized as "prefix1" + str((page_init_val + pages) * multiplier) + "suffix".
+    "suffix": suffix, # The URL Musubi crawls will be formulated as "prefix" + str((page_init_val + pages) * multiplier) + "suffix".
-    "root_path": root_path, # Root of the url if urls in tags are presented in relative fashion.
+    "root_path": root_path, # Root of the URL if URLs in tags are presented in relative format.
-    "pages": max_pages, # Number of crawling pages if type is 'scan' or number of scrolling time if type is 'scroll'.
+    "pages": max_pages, # Number of crawling pages if type is 'scan' or number of scrolling times if type is 'scroll'.
     "page_init_val": page_init_val, # Initial value of page.
     "multiplier": multiplier, # Multiplier of page.
-    "block1": block1, # List of html tag and its class.
+    "block1": block1, # List of HTML tag and its class.
     "block2": block2, # Second block if crawling nested structure
-    "type": website_type, # Type of crawling method to crawl urls on the website "async_": async_ # crawling website in the asynchronous fashion or not }
+    "type": website_type, # Type of crawling method to crawl URLs on the website "async_": async_ # Whether to crawl website asynchronously or not }

 pipeline = Pipeline(website_config_path=website_config_path)